What is a sabbatical?

 The sabbatical time has 4 purposes:

-1. Release and Relinquish: During Mike’s sabbatical he will disengage from all ministry and leadership responsibilities.
+1. Release and Relinquish: During Eric's sabbatical, he will disengage from all ministry and leadership responsibilities.

 2. Rest and Recovery: “Rest” means more than ceasing from all activity.
-Rather, Mike will concentrate on what restores him emotionally and feeds him spiritually.
-He has already begun to collect books that will help remind him to stop and listen to God, and set up several appointments to talk to other church leaders to see what works for them.
+Rather, Eric will concentrate on what restores him emotionally and feeds him spiritually.

-3. Reflect and Refocus: Mike will be listening for what God might be saying to him, scheduling extended time alone with God.
+3. Reflect and Refocus: He will be listening for what God might be saying to him, scheduling extended time alone with God.

 4. Realignment and/or Reassignment: Asking God: “Father, what changes in my life and ministry would You like me to make as a result of hearing from You?”